 Most people with urinary incontinence have either stress incontinence or urge incontinence.

 Stress incontinence is when you leak urine when your bladder is put under sudden extra pressure – for example, when you cough.
 It's not related to feeling stressed.

 Other activities that may cause urine to leak include:

 - heavy lifting

 The amount of urine passed is usually small, but stress incontinence can sometimes cause you to pass larger amounts, particularly if your bladder is very full.

 Urge incontinence, or urgency incontinence, is when you feel a sudden and very intense need to pass urine and you're unable to delay going to the toilet.
-There's often only a few seconds between the need to urinate and the release of urine.
+There are often only a few seconds between the need to urinate and the release of urine.

 Your need to pass urine may be triggered by a sudden change of position, or even by the sound of running water.
 You may also pass urine during sex, particularly when you reach orgasm.

-This type of incontinence often occurs as part of group of symptoms called overactive bladder syndrome, which is where the bladder muscle is more active than usual.
+This type of incontinence often occurs as part of a group of symptoms called overactive bladder syndrome, which is when the bladder muscle is more active than usual.

-As well as sometimes causing urge incontinence, overactive bladder syndrome can also mean you need to pass urine very frequently and you may need to get up several times during the night to urinate.
+As well as sometimes causing urge incontinence, overactive bladder syndrome can mean you need to pass urine very frequently, including several times during the night.